amethyst/amethyst/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what actually happened.

-## Screenshots
+## Screenshots and Logs

 If applicable, add screenshots to help explain your problem.
+Any relevant logs would be helpful as well.

 ## Your Environment